zanderle/tutorial/en/django_urls/README.md

     url(r'^$', views.post_list, name='post_list'),
 ]
 ```
-> Fix this following part: We already have the view!
+> TODO Fix this following part: We already have the view!

 As you can see, we're now assigning a `view` called `post_list` to `^$` URL.
 This regular expression will match `^` (a beginning) followed by `$` (an end) - so only an empty string will match.
 That's correct, because in Django URL resolvers, 'http://127.0.0.1:8000/' is not a part of the URL.
 This pattern will tell Django that `views.post_list` is the right place to go if someone enters your website at the 'http://127.0.0.1:8000/' address.